We're Charmed By Rose

 After the divorce, Rose lived with her father in Seattle for a while.
 At age 15, she legally emancipated herself and moved to Los Angeles on her own.

 It took a couple of years, but Rose began getting bit parts.
 She was in "Class of 1999" (1990) in an uncredited role, and managed to get a credit in television series "True Colors."
 Then, it was another couple of years before something turned up.
-That's how it is for young hopefuls travelling to Los Angeles to hit it big - sometimes it "happens" right away, sometimes it takes a little more time... and sometimes it doesn't happen at all.
+That's how it is for young hopefuls traveling to Los Angeles to hit it big - sometimes it "happens" right away, sometimes it takes a little more time... and sometimes it doesn't happen at all.

 Rose got her big break when she was cast as Nora in Pauly Shore's "Encino Man" (title later changed to "California Man") in 1992.
 It was a plum role for someone with virtually no credits to her name.
-The film was a huge hit after being made on a modest budget, helped along by clever posters and other promotion.
+The film was a huge hit after being made on a modest budget, helped along by clever posters and other promotions.

 So, Rose had "made it" now, right?
 Well, not so fast.
 Rose didn't get another credit for three years, until playing Amy Blue in "The Doom Generation."
 Sometimes, it takes more than one "break" to actually break through the massive indifference of the film industry.